abstra-app/template-inventory-management-system/README.md

 - Docusign
 - Google drive
+- Pandoc

 To customize this template for your team and build a lot more, [book a demonstration here](https://meet.abstra.app/demo?url=template-inventory-management-system).

 ![An inventory management system workflow built using Abstra](https://github.com/user-attachments/assets/884b687f-b754-46ff-b651-0f190c7ea5d3)

 ## Initial Configuration

 To use this project, some initial configurations are necessary:

 1. **Python Version**: Ensure Python version 3.9 or higher is installed on your system.
-2. **Integrations**: To connect to Google Drive, this template uses Abstra connectors.
-To connect, simply open your project in [Abstra Cloud Console](https://cloud.abstra.io/projects/), add the Google Drive connector, and authorize it.
+2. **Integrations**: To connect to Google Drive and DocuSign, this template uses Abstra connectors.
+To connect, simply open your project in [Abstra Cloud Console](https://cloud.abstra.io/projects/), add the Google Drive and DocuSign connectors, and authorize them.
 3. **Environment Variables**: The following environment variables are required for both local development and online deployment:

    - `GOOGLE_DRIVE_INVOICES_FOLDER`: Your Google Drive folder ID for invoices.
    - `DOCUSIGN_WEBHOOK_SECRET`: Secret key for DocuSign webhook verification.
-   - `DOCUSIGN_CLIENT_ID`: Client ID for DocuSign API.
-   - `DOCUSIGN_CLIENT_SECRET`: Client secret for DocuSign API.
-   - `DOCUSIGN_ACCESS_TOKEN`: Access token for DocuSign API.
    - `COMPANY_SIGNER_NAME`: Name of the company signer
    - `COMPANY_SIGNER_EMAIL`: Email of the company signer
    - `DOCUSIGN_API_ID`: API ID for DocuSign